Exploration of Quantum Computer Power Side-Channels: Attack Evaluation

 All these algorithms can have an arbitrary number of qubits.
 We tested from 1-qubit to 6-qubit versions, and for all the $n$-qubit algorithms, the parameters specifying the oracles are tested from $0\cdots 0$ to $1\cdots 1$.
 Since if the function for DJ is constant, the oracle can be an empty circuit, we only tested the balanced function.

 The minimum normalized circuit distance is used to evaluate the results, shown in Table~\ref{tab:oracle}.
 For BV, since the oracles are quite different from each other, the minimum circuit distance is not 0, which means the oracles can be distinguished from each other.
 However, for DJ and GS, the circuits for different oracles can be the same, and the only changes are the angles of the rotation gates, such as {\tt RZ} gate.
+As an example, we show in Figure~\ref{fig:dj_circuit} and \ref{fig:gs_circuit} when appropriately changing the angles in red color, the oracle can be changed.
 Since {\tt RZ} is a virtual gate on IBM quantum backends with no duration and amplitudes, all circuits have the same power traces and thus cannot be distinguished from each other.
 More details of the virtual {\tt RZ} gate will be discussed in Section~\ref{sec:defense_rz}.

-Another thing that needs to pay attention for circuit oracle identification is that circuits after transpilation are highly dependent on the transpiler settings.
+Another thing that needs to pay attention to for circuit oracle identification is that circuits after transpilation are highly dependent on the transpiler settings.
 For example, the oracles of some algorithms have symmetries, such as 3-qubit Bernstein-Vazirani with "01" and "10" as the hidden string, the transpiler may output the same circuits.
 This can be achieved by changing the bit order of the measurement results.
-In our experiment, to show that quantum computer power side-channels can be exploited to retrieve the information of oracles, we forced the initial layouts of all circuits to be the same to avoid such transpilation.